Frequently Asked Questions

 The Forum itself does not focus on specific states for advocacy, but members vae their own priorities.
 Check out our tracker to see what other advocates are up to!

-That would be a violation and the USEPA would be obligated to deny IUPs without a public comment period.
+That would be a violation and the US EPA would be obligated to deny IUPs without a public comment period.
 However, materials are often taken down after the required public comment window, adding to the difficulties of analyzing state practices across time.
 This report highlights similar challenges and provides recommendations for improving accessibility.

 Yes, there can be depending on the state.
-For example, Illinois produces a PPL to indicate its priorities, but rely on a separate list called the Intended Funding List (IFL) to outline the subset of applicants that will have funding reserved for them.
+For example, Illinois produces a PPL to indicate its priorities but rely on a separate list called the Intended Funding List (IFL) to outline the subset of applicants that will have funding reserved for them.
 Moving from one list to another depends on various factors including available funding and readiness-to-proceed requirements.

 Estimates of infrastructure need inform how much money EPA allocates to states.
 The Drinking Water Infrastructure Needs Survey and Assessment (DWINSA) is used to allocate DWSRF grants.
 The Clean Watershed Needs Survey (CWNS) is used to inform CWSRF grants, but allocations are ultimately governed by a set of allocation percentages contained in the Clean Water Act Section 205 (33 U.S.C. §1285(c)(3)).
 More can be done, recognizing that surveys largely rely on utility responses.